radius-project/radius/examples/azure-examples/azure-servicebus/dapr-integrations/_index.md

 ---
 type: docs
-title: "How to use Dapr Integrations with Radis"
+title: "How to use Dapr with Azure Service Bus in Radis"
-linkTitle: "How to use Dapr Integrations with Radis"
+linkTitle: "Dapr Integrations"
-description: "Guides for using Dapr components with Radius"
+description: "Guides for using Dapr components with Service Bus in Radius"
 weight: 20
 ---